Kartika Purnima: Hinduism

 Annakuta, an offering of food to the deities, is held in temples.
 People who have taken vows on Ashvin Purnima end them on Kartika Purnima.
-Lord Vishnu is also worshipped on this day.
-Any form of violence (hinsa or himsa) is prohibited on this day.
+Bhagwan Vishnu is also worshipped on this day.
+Any form of violence (himsa) is prohibited on this day.
 This includes shaving, hair-cutting, cutting of trees, plucking of fruits and flowers, cutting of crops and even sexual intercourse.
-Charity especially donation of cows, feeding of Brahmins, fasting are religious activities prescribed for Kartik Purnima.
-Giving gift of gold is said to fulfill all desires of people.
+Charity especially donation of cows, feeding of Brahmins, fasting are religious activities prescribed for Kartika Purnima.
+Giving gift of gold is said to fulfill all the desires of people.

-Tripuri Purnima is only next to Maha Shivaratri amongst festivals dedicated to Shiva worship.
-To commemorate the killing of Tripurasura, images of Shiva are carried in procession.
+Tripuri Purnima is only next to Maha Shivaratri amongst festivals dedicated to Bhagwan Shiva worship.
+To commemorate the killing of Tripurasura, images of Bhagwan Shiva are carried in procession.
 Temple complexes in southern India are lit up throughout the night.
 Deepmalas or towers of lights are illuminated in temples.
 People place 360 or 720 wicks in temples, to secure escape from hell after death.
 The 720 wicks symbolize the 360 days and nights of the Hindu calendar.
 In Varanasi, the ghats come alive with thousands of diyas (brightly lit earthen lamps).
 People gift lamps to priests.
-The lamps are kept throughout the night in houses and Shiva temples.
-This day is also known as "Kartik Diparatna" - the jewel of lamps in Kartik.
+The lamps are kept throughout the night in houses and Bhagwan Shiva temples.
+This day is also known as "Kartika Diparatna" - the jewel of lamps in Kartika.
 Lights are also floated in miniature boats in rivers.
-Lights are placed under Tulsi, Sacred fig and Amla trees.
+Lights are placed under tulasi, sacred fig, and amla trees.
 The lights in the water and under trees are believed to help fishes, insects and birds who saw the light to attain salvation.

-In Telugu households of Andhra Pradesh and Telangana, Karthika Maasalu (month) is considered very auspicious.
-The Kartika month starts on the day after Deepawali according to the (amanta tradition).
+In Telugu households of Andhra Pradesh and Telangana, Karthika Maasamu (month) is considered very auspicious.
+The Kartika month starts on the day after Deepavali according to the (amanta tradition).
 From that day till the end of the month, oil lamps are lit every day.
-On Karthika Purnima, oil lamps with 365 wicks prepared at home are lit in Lord Shiva temples.
+On Karthika Purnima, oil lamps with 365 wicks prepared at home are lit in Shiva temples.
 Apart from that, Kartika Puranam is read, and fasting is observed till sunset, every day for the whole month.

-Swaminarayan Sampraday also celebrates this day with faith and fervor.
+The Swaminarayan Sampradaya also celebrates this day with faith and fervor.